Nimus7035/TanachProject/SamplePrograms/00ReadMe.txt

 A) Choose a portion of the text that deals with a single topic.
 Such portions are called a Pericope.

-B) Run the program from folder 10 on this Periocpe using your chosen text.
+B) Run the program from folder 10 on this Periocpe using your favorite text.
 If the numbers look promissing, add the same verses from all the other texts, and run the program again.